-I can also be found writing for Creative Tourist, Untapped Cities, Manchester Confidential, Now Then Manchester, Twigs and Apples, and 2022 magazine.
-In 2013 my article about the former Piccadilly Hotel will appear in print as part of Manchester Art Gallery’s Dreams Without Frontiers publication curated by Dave Haslam.
+I am also the author of Central Manchester: Through Time (Ambereley Publishing, 2014) and can also be found writing for Creative Tourist, Untapped Cities, Manchester Confidential, Now Then Manchester, Twigs and Apples, and 2022 magazine.
+In 2013 my article about the former Piccadilly Hotel appeared in print as part of Manchester Art Gallery’s Dreams Without Frontiers publication curated by Dave Haslam.

 I have been known to babble on a bit on the radio too, I was the 'Voice of Manchester 2000-2012' on the Beeb for a Diamond Jubilee special in 2012.

 And I have a second, much-abandoned blog all about reading other people’s mail: Lost Touch

 Unless otherwise stated, all written work and images are my own.
 So beware…

 Skyliner is part of the UK Web Archive